-In "The Japanese American Cases," Daniels provides an eloquent response to Tateishi's question.
+In "The Japanese American Cases," Daniels provides an eloquent response to Tateishi's about it, many members of the mainland Japanese American community.
+For many of the majority of Japanese American families whose incarceration experience and traditions were associated with one of the other main WRA camps, Tuleans were those who had soiled their collective reputation.

-"The burden of Tule Lake still lies heavily on the only people who continue to care deeply collective reputation.
 For the minority who had actually been at Tule Lake, it was a shame, even for those who met the capricious standards of wartime loyalty.
 Such former Tuleans often did not volunteer the name of their camp and sometimes even concealed it from postwar children or those too young to remember where they had been.
 Tuleans in general and renunciants in particular are the only groups of wartime Nisei who have never been celebrated, never been forgiven."
-Although John Tateishi believes that no one in the community "buys that old nonsense that the No-No Boys were disloyal," he might learn more if he sought out those "No-Nos" and renunciants whose choices were never validated, in fact were denounced by the organization.